Brenda Barker, M Ed, MBA

 Infant Quality Improvement Specialist

 Patti is currently an Assistant Professor of Nursing at Vanderbilt University School of Nursing and the coordinator of the Advanced Practitioner Group with Pediatrix Medical Group of Tennessee in the Centennial practice.
 She has worked in the NICU since 1988.
 Patti is board certified as a Neonatal Nurse Practitioner and also in Neonatal Transport.
 Patti serves as a task force member for the National Certification Corporation’s Neonatal Pediatric Transport exam and the new Quality and Safety Certification exam that NCC is developing.
-She is also part of the National Faculty for S.T.A.B.L.E. and an active volunteer with the March of Dimes.
+She is also part of the National Faculty for S.T.A.B.L.E.
 Professional interests include neonatal transport, quality improvement, simulation, and nursing education.

 Steven Compton, JD